 All scholarships are competitions—to win the following scholarships, though, you'll have to go head-to-head with other students.

 Students compete for this award by writing and recording an audio essay on a patriotic theme.
-The theme for the 2019-20 contest is "What Makes America Great."
-The first-place winner gets a grand prize of $30,000 as well as an all-expenses-paid trip to Washington, DC.
-The program gives out a total of $2.1 million in awards and incentives each year.
+The theme for the 2019-20 contest was "What Makes America Great" (the theme for 2020-21 has yet to be announced).
+The first-place winner gets a grand prize of $30,000 and an all-expenses-paid trip to Washington, DC.
+The program gives out a total of $1.9 million in awards and incentives each year.

 - Eligibility: Students in grades 9-12